\\\ Dental Poisoning – Mercury – Nickel – Palladium – Gold

 However, The BDA, The British Dentistry Association have been working alongside the Council of European Dentists, CED, to avoid a full ban of dental amalgam, (aka mercury fillings).

-Patient visits to NHS A&E departments who experience known mercury and dental accidents, by swallowing implants or loose fillings, are allegedly treated by A&E clinicians in consultation with specialists, but those patients who suffer unknown accidents, are misdiagnosed for years, or left undiagnosed.
-The NHS provides no assistance to those patients and can prolong their symptoms, worsening their health, by their failure of being trained to recognise the symptoms and a diagnosis protocol in place.
+Patient visits to NHS A&E departments who experience known mercury and dental accidents, by swallowing implants or loose fillings, are allegedly treated by A&E clinicians in consultation with specialists.

-NHS toxicologists admit they are not trained to diagnose chronic mercury dental ingestion cases.
+NHS toxicologists admit they are not trained to diagnose chronic elemental/inorganic mercury dental ingestion cases.

-Chronic dental ingestion elemental/inorganic mercury poisoning can be reversed, in some cases, but it is a long process and the patient has to be committed to continual detoxification.
+Chronic dental ingestion elemental/inorganic mercury poisoning can be reversed, in some cases, but it is a long process and the patient has to be committed to continual detoxification for many years.

 Nickel (Ni) is a hard and ductile metal, a naturally-occurring metallic element with a silvery-white appearance.
 Small amounts of nickel can be found in plants, animals, and seawater.